How to Calculate Award Redemption Value

 As mentioned, the formula is pretty straightforward.
 First, you take the cash cost of the flight/hotel and subtract any fees associated with the award booking.
 Then, divide that result by the number of points it would cost to book that same flight/hotel.
 The result gives you dollar per point, so just multiply the result by 100 to get cents per point.

 Let's walk through a real example.
 Say you found saver availability from Philadelphia (PHL) to St. Louis (STL) on American Airlines.
-British Airways charges just 9,000 miles + $5.60 in taxes for this flight.
+Qatar Airways charges just 9,000 miles + $10.10 in taxes for this flight.
 Meanwhile, the cash cost for this same flight is $200.
-Since BA is a transfer partner of Chase and Amex (among others), you can use 9,000 Chase URs or Amex MRs for this flight by transferring to BA.
+Since Qatar is a transfer partner of Amex and Citi (among others), you can use 9,000 Amex MRs or Citi ThankYou Points for this flight by transferring to Qatar.
+(You can also transfer from Chase and others to British Airways and then over to Qatar.)

-2.16 cents per point is great value for any transferrable currency, like URs and MRs. It's even better value for airline miles like British Airways Avios, if you already had some Avios lying around.
+2.11 cents per point is great value for any transferrable currency, like URs and MRs. It's even better value for airline miles like Qatar Airways or British Airways Avios, if you already had some Avios lying around with either airline.
 I would comfortably use points instead of cash for this trip any day of the week and not think twice.

 Remember: Not all points are created equal.
 When calculating CPP, consider which points you would be redeeming.
 Transferable currencies are more valuable than airline miles or hotel points!